 In a virtual teaching setup, a document camera can be used to allow teachers to digitize and present information that is tangible to use with the latest technology.

 Many teachers use a second bigger screen to project their doc cam images like textbooks or algebra/calculus lesson plans.
+Since art is very visual, it is common for art teachers also use a document camera to project a larger size image to the entire classroom.
+This is why a good overhead camera for teaching is ideal.

 How do you use a document camera for remote teaching